arnavgautam/TreeHacks2015/HOLs/HOL-DeploySharePointVMs/HOL.md

 1. Under **Site Collections** click **View all sites collections** link.

-1. Select the site you created in the first SharePoint server (SPFWebApp), copy the siteâ€™s URL and paste it in an Internet Explorer browser inside the Virtual Machine.
+1. Select the site you created in the first SharePoint server (SPFWebApp), copy the site’s URL and paste it in an Internet Explorer browser inside the Virtual Machine.
 If the site is working properly, you will be able to log on and access to the same home page you accessed from the first SharePoint server.

 ---